AsmaaKhaledGomaa/AsmaaKhaledGomaa/README.md

 ### Hi,I'm Asmaa

-- ### <div align="center">A junior Android developer with a keen interest in mobile app development.
+- ##### <div align="start">A junior Android developer with a keen interest in mobile app development.
 Less than a year of experience in the Android development industry.
 Learning is the most important stage of all so I strive to learn and gain experience 👨‍💻 </div>

 ## Languages and Tools